Mark Hovland

 Rob Okimura is a licensed Marriage and Family Therapist in Hawaii.
 He acquired a Master of Science in Counseling Psychology with a concentration in Marriage and Family Therapy from Chaminade University in Honolulu.
 He is also an ordained minister with the International Church of the Foursquare Gospel and has a Master of Divinity degree from Fuller Seminary in Pasadena, California.

-Rob has been married to Michele for over 38 years and they have two young adult children.
+Rob is married to his wife Michele and they have two adult children.
 His undergraduate degree is a Bachelor of Science in Horticulture Technology from the University of Hawaii, and he has occupational experience that includes owning a landscaping business.
-Rob has been an avid UH sports fan for years and also enjoys gardening and fishing.
+Rob has been an avid UH sports fan for years, and also enjoys gardening and fishing.

 Kent Kitagawa

 Kent and his wife of over 40 years share a passion to minister to couples and families; they are both certified to use the Prepare and Enrich Relationship tool as well as the Saving Your Marriage Before It Starts (SYMBIS) pre-marital assessment.
-They are co-founders and served as the executive couple of the Aloha United Marriage Encounter community from 2001 - 2021, a program designed to strengthen and enhance marriage relationships."
-We handed over the reins to another couple in January of last year.
+They are co-founders and served as executive couple of the Aloha United Marriage Encounter community from 2001 -2021, a program designed to strengthen and enhance marriage relationships.